pengqun/awesome-documentation/README.md

 - [Wiki.js](https://github.com/Requarks/wiki) - A modern and powerful wiki app built on Node.js.
 - [MediaWiki](https://github.com/wikimedia/mediawiki) - A free and open-source wiki software package written in PHP.
 It serves as the platform for Wikipedia and the other Wikimedia projects.
 - [DokuWiki](https://github.com/dokuwiki/dokuwiki) - A simple to use and highly versatile Open Source wiki software that doesn't require a database.
+- [Gollum](https://github.com/gollum/gollum) - A simple wiki system built on top of Git.
 - [VimWiki](https://github.com/vimwiki/vimwiki) - A a personal wiki for Vim, which can be used to write documentation.
 - [GitHub Wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis)
   - [Awesome GitHub Wikis](https://github.com/MyHoneyBadger/awesome-github-wiki) - A curated list of awesome GitHub Wikis, including examples, tips and tricks.